 The Hero widget can be used to create a pleasant visual effect when transitioning between routes in a Navigator.
 A Hero widget appears to from its original location in the old route to its final location in the new route.
 However, in our testing, Hero widgets do not work with the new Material Design transitions when used inside a OpenContainer or a PageTransitionSwitcher.
 However, they do work when using the PageRoute subclassing technique shown above.

-The new motion system is an exciting evolution of Material Design and reflects the increasing importance of motion effects in modern application design.
+The new motion system is an exciting evolution of Material Design and reflects the increasing importance of motion effects and animation in modern application design.
 The new transitions are subtle and communicative without being overbearing.
 It is fantastic that they have first-class support in Flutter via the animations package.
 We are especially excited that they can also be used as custom PageRoute implementations.
 We encourage you to give it a try!

 Disclaimer: The observations above are the result of our quick testing of the new Flutter animations package.
 Let us know in the comments if you find anything different in your own testing.